LIMXTEC/BitSend/contrib/rpm/README.md

 This patch is only needed if building against LibreSSL.
 LibreSSL is not the standard TLS library on most Linux distributions.
-The patch will likely not be needed when 0.12.1 is released, a proper fix is already in the Bitsend git master branch.
+The patch will likely not be needed when 0.12.1 is released, a proper fix is already in the bitsend git master branch.

 ## BuildRequires